Nasserism: Ideology

 Nasserism is an Arab nationalist and pan-Arabist ideology, combined with a vaguely defined socialism, often distinguished from Eastern Bloc or Western thought by the label "Arab socialism".
 Though opposed ideologically to Western capitalism, Arab socialism also developed as a rejection of communism, which was seen as incompatible with Arab traditions and the religious underpinnings of Arab society.
 As a consequence, Nasserists from the 1950s to the 1980s sought to prevent the rise of communism in the Arab world and advocated harsh penalties for individuals and organizations identified as attempting to spread communism within the region.

 Though mindful of the spiritual heritage of the Arab world, as with Ba'athism, Nasserism is largely a secular ideology.
 Just as with other manifestations of Arab nationalism, this led to direct conflict with ideologically Islamic-oriented political movements in the Arab world from the 1950s onward, particularly the Muslim Brotherhood.
 Nasserists espouse an end to Western interference in Arab affairs, developing world solidarity, international non-alignment, modernisation and industrialisation.
 Nasser himself was opposed vehemently to Western imperialism, sharing the commonly held Arab view that Zionism was an extension of European colonialism on Arab soil.

+Particularly central to Nasserism was anti-imperialism - Nasser was one of the main founders of the Non-Alignment Movement.
+The secularist nature of the movement can be seen through its policies, which neutralised the Al-Azhar Mosque through the imposition of non-religious education, regulation of Islamic endowments, and abolition of Shari'ah courts.
+However, the secularism of Nasserism was milder in comparison to the ideology of Mustafa Kemal Atatürk.

+The slogans adopted by Nasser and his movement gave Nasserism a populist character.
+After coming to power, the movement defined itself by the following six principles: